shapehq/tartelet/README.md

 ## 🤨 Why is it named Tartelet?

-The app is named Tartelet because it builds upon [Tart](https://tart.run), an open-source CLI for managing macOS virtual machines.
+The app is named Tartelet because it builds upon [Tart](https://tart.run), a source-available CLI for managing macOS virtual machines.
 Tartelet makes it easy to run multiple virtual machines using Tart.
 The Danish word for "easy" is "let".
 "Tart" + "e" + "let" = "Tartelet" and [a "tartelet" is a traditional Danish food.](https://www.valdemarsro.dk/tarteletter-hoens-asparges/)

 ## 🙏 Acknowledgements